celery/celery/docs/django/first-steps-with-django.rst

 Trigger tasks at the end of the database transaction
 ----------------------------------------------------

-A common pitfall with Django is trigger a task immediately and not wait until the end of the database transaction, which means that the Celery task may run before all changes are persisted to the database.
+A common pitfall with Django is triggering a task immediately and not wait until the end of the database transaction, which means that the Celery task may run before all changes are persisted to the database.
 For example: